jfhbrook/susitna/README.md

 - Ch.
 25 - closures (which I don't intend to implement)
 - Ch.
 26 - garbage collection (which typescript solves For Now)
 - ch.
 27 through 29 - classes in C (which, again, I *might* implement)

-In `Writing Interactive Compilers and Interpreters`, I made it up to Ch.
-5.2, which is on executing "reverse polish notation" (which is not unlike the modern concept of bytecode).
-Broad strokes, this is what I expect the rest of the book to cover:

-- Ch.
-6.1 - the pre-run module, which is expected to fill in details and do syntax checks after editing and before running
-- Ch.
-6.2 - the re-creator module, which is in charge of converting our bytecode back into valid source code
-- Ch 6.3 - the command module, which I need to study more in terms of architecture and responsibilities
-- Ch.
-7 - testing and release advice
-- Ch.
-8 - "some advanced and specialized topics"

-PJ says the 14th deadly sin isn't finishing the book ;) I think between these two, WIC&I is more important to finish due to its outsized influence on my architecture, while CI can be used to show me *how* to do something once I know *what* I want to do.

 ## Languages